 - Bread carrier quality: The croissant bun was squishy and quite buttery.

-- Could I finish this?
-Probably, although it wasn't nearly as delicious as I'd anticipated.
+- The final bite: It wasn't nearly as delicious as we'd anticipated.
 It tasted exactly like what it was: a heated, pre-made breakfast sandwich.

 - Price: $2.69